landfoci/testblog.github.io/_posts/buster/2020-05-16-live-like-a-chimera-notes.md

 ### What is a Conversational Context?

-TBD (but if you are familiar with Christopher Alexander's "A Pattern Language" a conversational context is a repeating conversational pattern that is happening in your life.)
+If you are familiar with Christopher Alexander's "A Pattern Language" a conversational context is a repeating conversational pattern that is happening in your life.

+Small list of examples from my life:

+- Alternating early morning parent-on-duty to allow the other a chance to sleep in a tiny bit (red)
+- Family breakfast (green)
+- Tracking lunar cycles and checking the moon out when it swings by (blue)
+- Date night (green)
+- Hiding in the bathroom for some emergency alone time (an introvert pro-tip) (red)
+- Peloton-time (red + green)
+- Coding (red + blue + green)
+- Cooking dinner and listening to podcasts with a glass of wine (red + blue + green)

+The color coding is not always accurate, but meant to illustrate how these conversation contexts generate and/or drain different kinds of energy.

 ### What is a Core Question?